eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     6.6.3](#663-pid-or-attestation-presentation-to-relying-party).

-3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning the Wallet Instance is interacting with another Wallet Instance.
+3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning the Wallet Unit is interacting with another Wallet Unit.
 This is briefly discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-instance).

 4. The PID Provider or the Attestation Provider respectively, remains